jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 + `IsSigned`: Whether the data on this connection will be signed

 + `IsEncrypted`: Whether the data on this connection will be encrypted

++ `OperationTimeout`: The timeout, in milliseconds, that set the maximum time to wait for a response for each LDAP operation

 + `DefaultNamingContext`: The default naming context of the connected LDAP host used as the search base for future queries